2021 Mosquito Control Program

-The Maryland Department of Agriculture (MDA) will not be conducting the adult mosquito spray program this season.
-You may still see some of their staff in your communities conducting trapping and larviciding activities.
-You may still submit mosquito complaints to the Department of Public Works.
+The Maryland Department of Agriculture (MDA) will be conducting the adult mosquito spray program this season.
+You may see some of their staff in your communities conducting trapping and larviciding activities as well as the spray truck on Sunday nights.
+You may still submit mosquito complaints to the Department of Emergency Management.

 Mosquito-Borne Disease Surveillance

 The Maryland Department of Agriculture (MDA) and the Maryland Department of Health and Mental Hygiene (DHMH) collaborate to conduct a surveillance program to detect mosquito- borne viruses of public health concern.
 The program monitors the occurrence of Zika Virus, eastern equine encephalitis (EEE) virus, West Nile virus (WNV), and St. Louis encephalitis (SLE) and other viruses in mosquitoes, wild birds, domestic animals and humans.
 These viruses are maintained in nature in mosquito cycles.
 Isolation of viral presence in the mosquito cycle provides an early warning of virus transmission and is cause for increasing public awareness campaigns to reduce risk of disease and to take proactive steps for mosquito control to further reduce the risk to humans, domestic animals and zoo animals.

 West Nile virus has affected every region of Maryland and is now considered as being endemic throughout the state.

 Adult Mosquito Nuisance Control

 The Department recognizes that the annoyance caused by moderate to large numbers of mosquitoes can adversely impact the quality of life for citizens and visitors in Maryland.
 Control of populations of nuisance mosquitoes in residential areas will be conducted in accordance with this policy.